Architects: MEYER+VORSTER Architects

 Client: City of Cape Town

-Photographs: Courtesy of MEYER+VORSTER Architects
+Photographs: Courtesy of meyer+vorster architects

+From the architect.
 The project originated from an urban design study conducted by MEYER+VORSTER to highlight the importance of the new Kuyasa Station as part of a future urban node in Khayelitsha, South Africa.
 The City of Cape Town commissioned the same set of consultants to design a new transport interchange at this station to facilitate intermodal transfers.
 This facility was not only considered the focus, but also had to act as the catalyst for future intensive urban development around the station.

 In an area where dire poverty is prevalent and the quality of life of residents are poor, the objective of the project was to create a vibrant, integrated urban environment where the broader urban needs of public transport users and more specifically pedestrians were to take precedence.
 This provided the brief to the detail design and informed the conceptual layout of the facility.